The Mop dog, otherwise known as a Komondor, was bred to watch over and protect flocks of sheep.

 Their first breed standard was published in 1921 and the Hungarian Komondor club was established in 1924.

-Known for being a working dog, the public didn’t take must interest in this breed during the 1920s.
+Known for being a working dog, the public didn’t take much interest in this breed during the 1920s.

 From 1930 onwards, the Mop dog became increasingly popular all over the world.